All posts

 2. Missing Input Validation

 Agents process user input.
 That input can be malicious.
-Without validation, attackers can manipulate agents through prompt injection, context manipulation, or crafted payloads.
+Without validation, attackers manipulate agents through prompt injection, context manipulation, or crafted payloads.
+OWASP's 2025 Top 10 for LLM Applications lists prompt injection as the number one vulnerability in production AI systems.

 Bad configuration: